Product, Price, People and Promotion are the core components to most marketing plans.

 Schedule The Market Plan

 – Outreach goes on the calendar.
-Waiting to try and fit it in at the end of the day, will ultimately result in no outreach.
+Adjusting a schedule or trying to fit it in at the end of the day, will ultimately result in no outreach.
 Outreach Relationships bring results, but handing someone a flyer every month or two doesn’t create a relationship.

-–Updating ads with ISP providers, Craigs List and the management company web page can spread the word about a current promotion.
-Is this on the calendar?
-Weekly?
-Daily?
+–Updating ads with ISP providers, Craigs List, Facebook Marketplace and the management company web page can spread the word about a current promotion.
+We need to review all of our advertising regularly.

 Include Community Events in the Marketing Plan